NajmosSalahin/Obsidian_Uni/0-Noted/Economics.md

 In the previous sections, we have understood micro and macroeconomics in detail.

-Scarcity:Scarcity is the conditionthat exists when there is an insufficient quantity of resources to produce all the goods derived by people.
-We can say another way; scarcity derives from the combination of limited resources and unlimited wants.
+<mark style="background: #ADCCFFA6;">Scarcity: Scarcity is the condition that exists when there is an insufficient quantity of resources to produce all the goods derived by people.</mark> We can say another way; scarcity derives from the combination of limited resources and unlimited wants.

 Opportunity cost:The opportunity cost of a particular action is the loss of next best alternative that is a sacrificed opportunity is called an opportunity cost.